mirjunaid26/mirjunaid26.github.io/docs/tutorial-basics/slurm.md

 - Logging in: To use SLURM, you need access to a cluster where SLURM is installed.
 Log in to the cluster using SSH or any other method provided by your system administrator.
 - Job Script: Create a job script that describes the resources required for your job and the commands to be executed.
 A typical SLURM job script is a shell script with special directives recognized by SLURM.

-- Here's an example job script:
+## Here's an example job script:
+Let’s create an sbatch script ($ touch my-job.slurm).
+Open it using vim editor($ vim my-job.slurm) and insert the following code:
 ```
 #!/bin/bash